 Researchers are conducting clinical trials in many parts of the country.
 Clinical trials test an intervention such as a drug, therapy, medical device, or behavior in many people to see if it is safe and effective.
 Clinical trials already have led to advances, and researchers continue to search for more effective ways to treat and diagnose leukemia.
-They are studying various drugs, immunotherapy, stem cell transplantation, and other types of treatments.
+They are studying various drugs, immunotherapy, targeted therapies, and other types of treatments.
 They are also studying the effectiveness of using combinations of treatments.

 Most importantly, researchers are gaining a greater understanding of the genes that are mutated in many types of leukemia and are developing targeted treatments to directly attack the mutations.
 One prime example is in acute myeloid leukemia (AML) where researchers have identified several genes that predict better or worse outcomes and are working to develop drugs targeted at these genes.